tianhaotan/MultiLayer/README.md

 </ul>

 <p>Folder contain scripts required for dataset generation, model training and transfer integral prediction for quadruple thiophene packing .</p>
-<li>data0.txt #XYZ coordinates of each atom in a molecular pair extracted from MD simulations, unit in nm</li>
+<li>data0.txt #Contains the XYZ coordinates of each atom in a molecular pair extracted from MD simulations, with the unit in nm.</li>
-<li>ce0 #cell vectors of periodic box used in MD simulations, arranged by XX YY ZZ XY XZ YX YZ ZX ZY, unit in nm</li>
+<li>ce0 #Contains the cell vectors of the periodic box utilized in MD simulations, structured as XX YY ZZ XY XZ YX YZ ZX ZY, with the unit in nm.</li>
-<li>id0 #nearest neighbor list file  , serial number starting from 1</li>
+<li>id0 #A nearest neighbor list file with serial numbers starting from 1.</li>
-<li>elelist #PDB format file of a dimer, new structure needs to be generated in this order to ensure that scripts read the atomic order correctly.</li>
+<li>elelist #A PDB format file of a dimer.
+To ensure that the scripts accurately read the atomic order, a new structure must be generated in this sequential order.</li>
-<li>import.txt #Importance ranking obtained using the feature filtering method  </li>
+<li>import.txt #Contains the importance ranking obtained using the feature filtering method.  </li>
-<li>make321mutil.py #Scripts to generate overlap matrix, the parameters for element specificity already included in the script.
-Overlap matrix elements of hydrogen atoms or intra-molecular terms will not be created.</li>
+<li>make321mutil.py #A script for generating the overlap matrix, wherein the parameters for element specificity are already included.
+Note that overlap matrix elements relating to hydrogen atoms or intra-molecular terms will not be generated.</li>
-<li>jefflod0.txt #Effective transfer integrals obtained by quantum chemical calculations and Lowdin’s orthogonalization.
-Units in Hartree and non-physical phase has not been corrected.</li>
+<li>jefflod0.txt #Contains effective transfer integrals obtained via quantum chemical calculations and Lowdin’s orthogonalization.
+The units are in Hartree, and non-physical phases have not been corrected.</li>
-<li>makefilter.py #Scripts for feature filtering</li>
+<li>makefilter.py #Script for feature filtering</li>
-<li>pred.py #Scripts for transfer integral prediction</li>
+<li>pred.py #Script for transfer integral prediction</li>
-<li>finetune.py #Neural network training program for fine-tuning The fine tuned model will be saved as mlplossyGPB0&90.pth, which can be called by the torch.load </li>
+<li>finetune.py #Neural network training program for fine-tuning.
+Tfor fine-tuning.
+Upon fine-tuning, the resulting model will be saved as mlplossyGPB0&90.pth.
+This model can be accessed by using torch.load() </li>

 <p><strong>########## Download Model and Dataset  ##########</strong></p>
 The dataset, pre-trained model mlp.pth and fine-tuned model mlplossyGPB0&90.pth can be downloaded at https://mega.nz/folder/emZHGISL#ibR_KAmxVn2ngmwqzUXEaQ, and use